ezeoleaf/awesome-golang-repositories/README.md

 [coraza](https://github.com/corazawaf/coraza): OWASP Coraza WAF is a golang modsecurity compatible web application firewall library
 [moonquakes](https://github.com/sunquakes/moonquakes): A demo that Java/PHP/Golang intercommunicate comply with jsonrpc2.0 protocol.
 [vic2-multi-proxy](https://github.com/alejzeis/vic2-multi-proxy): A proxy server/client tool for easily playing Victoria 2 multiplayer games with friends
 [advent-of-code-2020](https://github.com/jansvabik/advent-of-code-2020): Scripts and utils I made for the Advent of code 2020 (an advent calendar which is accessible on https://adventofcode.com/2020/).
 Merry Christmas to all of you!
+[zincsearch](https://github.com/zinclabs/zincsearch): ZincSearch .
+A lightweight alternative to elasticsearch that requires minimal resources, written in Go.